bobforcha/ruby_epg/README.md

 # RubyEpg

-A gem for scraping my downloading and trimming my Excursion TV playlist and downloading guide data to match
+A gem for downloading and trimming my Excursion TV playlist and downloading guide data to match

 ## Installation